One Piece season 2 release date speculation, cast, news, and everything we know so far

 (Image credit: Netflix)

-The second season was officially confirmed in a video by Netflix, featuring creator Eiichiro Oda saying, "It seems people around the world have been enjoying the show, which makes the hard work from the production team truly worth it.
+After the success of the first season, the renewal was officially confirmed in a video by Netflix, featuring creator Eiichiro Oda saying, "It seems people around the world have been enjoying the show, which makes the hard work from the production team truly worth it.
 To everyone who's been a fan of One Piece for years and to those who experienced One Piece for the first time, thank you so much.
 Two weeks after the launch, I just received some great news.
 Netflix has decided to renew the show!
 The adventures of Iñaki and the live-action Straw Hats will continue onward!"

-One Piece season 2 cast: who could join the Straw Hats?
+One Piece season 2 cast

 One Piece season 2: Taz Skylar as Sanji during Netflix's One Piece series.